Set your kids up for success with these top Putonghua picks.

 Want your child to speak and learn Mandarin but aren’t sure how to start?
 An option you may not have considered before is using a professional nanny service.
 DreamCare is one of Hong Kong’s leading childcare solutions specialising in native Mandarin-speaking nannies and early childhood educators.
 Tackle two problems at once; finding easy and reliable childcare, and fun and effective Mandarin immersion at home.
 Plus, you can opt for a full or part-time service, depending on your needs.
 Each nanny or early childhood educator (there are around 600 in employment!) is fully qualified in either early childhood education or holds a professional teaching qualification and follows a play-based approach to learning.

 ITS Hong Kong is a registered tutorial school offering courses and tuition in more or less every subject you can imagine, including, of course, Mandarin.
 Better for older children and teens, small group and one-on-one tuition is available, including special programmes for SAT II Chinese and AP Chinese preparation.
-Tutors here are all highly qualified and they follow a tried and true method for getting those exam scores.
+Tutors here are all highly qualified and follow a tried and tested method for getting those exam scores.
 Conveniently based in Central and TST, it’s perfect for your newly independent teen.
+Currently, all new students or students returning from overseas will receive live online classes for the first 14 days of tuition.
+All online classes maintain the same level of teacher-student interaction.

-ITS Tutorial School Hong Kong, (ITS Education Asia / ITS Tutorial School Central / ITS Exam Services) 4/F, BOC Group Life Assurance Tower, 134-136 Des Voeux Road Central, Hong Kong (entrance on Gilman Street)
+ITS Tutorial School Central, 4/F, BOC Group Life Assurance Tower, 134-136 Des Voeux Road Central, Hong Kong

 If you’re looking for flexibility for your teen, then this is a great option.
 Each course is customisable to your child’s schedule, needs and requirements.
 Focusing on IB and IGCSE Chinese exam preparation, New Concept Mandarin encourages regular testing and uses past paper mock exams to ensure that students are thoroughly prepared for the real thing.
-Its super-flexible approach to tuition means that sessions can take place at its Connaught Road Central centre, at home or even via Skype, if necessary.
+Its super-flexible approach to tuition means that sessions can take place at its Connaught Road Central centre, at home or even via Skype with online private classes, if necessary.

 Specialising in teenage educational support, especially with the IB, MYP, SAT, ACT, AP and GCSE programmes, NTK offers a range of classes for native and non-native speakers.
 Teachers follow curricula designed to supplement test prep and what your teen is learning at school.
 To get further individualised support, book a private class!
-For those who live further away from the main campus in Causeway Bay, try NTK’s new online tutoring for small groups and private lectures.
+For those who live further away from the main campus in Causeway Bay, try NTK’s new online tutoring for small groups and private lectures (both campuses have been closed since Monday, 6 April, 2020 and all classes have been moved online).
 If your teen is aiming for those high scores, NTK has proven time and time again that it helps students achieve the best results.

-Editor’s Note: This article was originally published on 25, September 2012 and updated by Alex Purcell Garcia on 30, August 2019 with assistance from Jessica Wai.
+Editor’s Note: This article was originally published on 25, September 2012, updated by Alex Purcell Garcia and Jessica Wai in August 2019, and most recently updated by Lydia Ching in April 2020.